Nginx Plus

 Use this dashboard to:

-- Gain information about the total number of zones, responses, and requests speed.
+- Gain information about the total number of zones, responses, and request speed.

 - Gain information about error responses by each type of error.